 Deduction: Deductive reasoning is rigorously logical and clear cut.
 Deductive skills are used whenever we determine the precise logical consequences of a given set of rules, conditions, beliefs, values, policies, principles, procedures, or terminology.
 Deductive reasoning is deciding what to believe or what to do in precisely defined contexts that rely on strict rules and logic.
 Deductive validity results in a conclusion which absolutely cannot be false, if the assumptions or premises from which we started all are true.
 Deductive validity leaves no room for uncertainty.
 That is, unless we decide to change the very meanings of our words or the grammar of our language.

-The CCT-G835 Report Package includes an individual test-taker report for each person assessed and group summary reports for each group and sub-group in the sample.
+The CCT-G835 Report Package includes group summary reports for each group and sub-group in the sample and an optional individual test-taker report for each person assessed.

 Group analytics include: